junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Introduced in Senate
 - 2015-06-25 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2015-11-18 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2016-12-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2016-12-06 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+Without written report.
+- 2016-12-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 700.